ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/features/markdown/index.md

 ### Name

-To add a name to your code block, you can specify the `name` attribute, for example like this:
+To add a name to your code block, you can specify the `name` parameter, for example like this:

 ````markdown name="index.md"
 ```typescript name="my-file.ts"